Anirban6Chakraborty9/Anirban6Chakraborty9/README.md

 <h2 align="left">Hi 👋!
-My name is Anirban Chakraborty and I'm a front-End web developer, from India.</h2>
+My name is Anirban Chakraborty and I'm a Frontend web developer, from India.</h2>

 ###